mulithemuli/okd4-setup/README.md

 - Maybe the security settings on the router regarding MAC address permissions are relevant.
 Since the virtual machines will be bridged to the home network it might be necessary to grant them actual access to the network.
-- The network setup might not work with a WiFi connection - in this tutorial we are using the cable connection.
+- The network setup might not work with a Wi-Fi connection - in this tutorial we are using the cable connection.

 ## Setup